Paddling the Bois Brule

 A paddler nears the mouth of the Bois Brule on Lake Superior.

-Today, the entire river is part of Brule River State Forest, which celebrated its 115th anniversary in 2022.
-Started with 4,320 acres deeded by lumber baron Frederick Weyerhaeuser, who had an estate on nearby Lake Nebagamon, it has grown to 47,000 acres.
+Today, the entire river is part of Brule River State Forest.
+Started in 1907 with 4,320 acres deeded by lumber baron Frederick Weyerhaeuser, who had an estate on nearby Lake Nebagamon, it has grown to 47,000 acres.

 In 2007, with help from the Conservation Fund, the state acquired nearly 6,000 acres, much of it just south of Lake Superior.